Home 1999-2001 2002-3 2004-6 2007 2008 2009 2010 2011

 Assorted electricals

-• Psion 5.
-I use this to store information and notes on walks when I am away from my main computer.
-This has proven to be very useful over the years and is an essential part of my camping equipment.
+• In the early days of walking, I would use a Psion 5 to store information and notes on walks when I am away from my main computer.
+This proved to be very useful over the years and was an essential part of my camping equipment.
+Sadly it is now many years out of date, and the brilliantly usable form of the device has not been replicated.

 Clothing